IBM/my-tas-cookbook/IBM_Tririga_Application_Suite_11_3_ROKS.md

 - Red Hat's OpenShift cluster instance can be acquired through IBM's [Tech Zone](https://techzone.ibm.com) (for IBMers and IBM's business partners).
 See the Appendix (B) section at the end of this document.

 1.3.
+AppPoints license.

+- Work with your sales representative to obtain an [AppPoints license file](https://www.ibm.com/support/pages/ibm-support-licensing-start-page).
+- IBM's Business Partners get access to AppPoint license via their Partner Package purchase/renewals.

+1.4.
 Entitlement key to the IBM's container software.

 - To obtain [container software access](https://myibm.ibm.com/products-services/containerlibrary), contact your IBM sales representative.

-1.4.
-AppPoints license.

-- Work with your sales representative to obtain an [AppPoints license file](https://www.ibm.com/support/pages/ibm-support-licensing-start-page).
+- IBM's Business Partners get access to container software via their Partner Package purchase/renewals.

 1.5.
 Deployment Script.